CUBA: Culture, People, Politics, Art, Music & More …

 This morning we depart for a ride out of Havana to an eco-village surrounded by mountains, greenery, coffee growing land, and the San Jose River.
 During your visit to this region, you will have an enjoyable hike and learn from community locals about their environmentally friendly village, while also having lunch in a beautiful setting among the greenery and local cuisine and local “live” music.

 Upon your return to Havana in the late afternoon, you will have the opportunity to attend a musical performance at your hotel.
 For dinner tonight, restaurants suggestions will be provided.
 Overnight in Havana.
 (B, L)

 Day 5, Wednesday, May 23 – Santa Clara/Cienfuegos

 After breakfast, check out of your Havana hotel and depart for another day of rural Cuba settings.

 We stop mid-day in Santa Clara.
-Santa Clara is perhaps most famous has being the location of the last battle of the Revolution between Che’s troops and those of Battista.
+Santa Clara is perhaps most famous, having been the location of the last battle of the Revolution between Che’s troops and those of Battista.
 There is a monument in Santa Clara in memory of Che.

 From Santa Clara, we continue on to Trinidad, a UNESCO World Heritage Site.
 A meticulously well-preserved Spanish colonial city, with its rich architecture, cobblestone streets, palaces and plazas, it is sometimes referred to as the “museum city” of Cuba.